 If a position is uncontested, the nominee will be declared elected by acclamation.

 ARTICLE XIII.
 Amendments.

-Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Chapter, and submitted to the Executive Committee a month in advance of a General or Regular Meeting.
+Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Chapter, and submitted to the Executive Committee three weeks in advance of a General or Regular Meeting.
 The Executive Committee is required to provide the Chapter membership with two weeks’ written notice of the proposed amendments.
-The amendment must be approved by a majority vote of two consecutive (Regular or General) Chapter meetings.
+The amendment must be approved by a two-thirds majority vote of a Regular or General Meeting.

 ARTICLE XIV.
 Dissolution